mnushin102/Semester-Project/README.md

 # This is our purpose:
 - The goal of this topic is to share resources through a reliable communication formed between multiple networks within a linked connection amongst each other.
-- Another purpose of this project is to share different types
+- Another purpose of this project is to share different types of networks such as Local Area Network, Wide Area Network, Metropolitan Area Network, and Wirless Network.
+These networks enchance the communication with two or more nodes in which these will all be linked using wires to share data.